 The best part was getting to climb El Peñón and visiting the town of Guatapé.
 We didn’t get enough time in either place, but then again if you know us at all you know we like to take our GOOD OLE TIME exploring new places so I’m not sure what would have been enough time.

-El Peñón of Guatapé is a GIANT rock, 656 feet, coming out of the earth from nowhere with more than 700 steps to get to the top.
-We made our way to the top with a stunning view and got to fly the drone which is always fun!
-The area is surrounded by water from a man-made hydroelectric project in the 70's.
+El Peñón of Guatapé is a GIANT rock rising 656 feet out of the earth from nowhere.
+It has more than 700 steps that lead to the top.
+We made our way up the side of the rock, and the result was a stunning view.
+We flew the drone for a bit which is always such a unique perspective.
+The area is surrounded by water from a man-made hydroelectric project in the ’70s.

 Guatapé is called the most colorful city in Colombia but I’d argue they’re all pretty darn colorful.
-The buildings' facades are all decorated with zocalos, colorful designs on the bottom portion.
-Most tell a story of what you might find inside, others are just a beautiful addition to the building.
+The buildings’ facades are all decorated with zócalos.
+Zócalos are colorful designs on the bottom portion of the buildings.
+Most of them tell a story of what you might find inside like a cobbler outside of a shoe repair store, others are just a beautiful addition to the building.

 The one thing Scott really wanted to do was go to a fútbol game.
 I don’t think either of us has watched an entire game our 3 years of knowing each other but we figured if there was a place to do it, Colombia would be it.

-We set out early to get our tickets and made sure we got something on the South side.
-We were told that was the place to be.
-Scott got himself a jersey and of course, put it on to rep it all day.
-We went downtown for the afternoon and every time we passed someone wearing a jersey, Scott would get a little head nod of approval.
+We set out early to get our tickets and made sure we got something on the south side because we were told that was the place to be.
+Scott got himself a jersey and of course, put it on right away so he could walk around wearing it all day.
+We went downtown for the afternoon and every time we passed someone wearing a jersey, Scott would get a little head nod and smirk of approval.

-We headed to the game with what we THOOUUGGHHHTTT was plenty of time but when we saw our line, we knew we were screwed.
+We headed to the game with what we thought was plenty of time but when we saw our line, we knew we were screwed.
 I swear in 45 minutes we moved 5 feet.

-I swear they didn’t stop cheering, not even for a second.
+I swear the stadium didn’t stop cheering, not even for a second.
 The band would finish one song and they’d go right into the next one.
-As we looked around at the flags and banners and umbrellas and signs, I noticed that each section was actually representing a community.
+As we looked around at the flags and banners and umbrellas and signs, I noticed that each section was a little bit different.
+It turns out, each section represented a different neighborhood in the community.
 When I took a closer look at ours, I realized we were smack dab in the middle of Comuna 13’s section!
 We felt right at home.

 The game ended 0-0 and because everyone around us was pretty excited about it, we were too.
 I still don’t get soccer but I’m forever an Atlético Nacional fan now.

-Then my friend we headed to do some salsa dancing.
 Colombians looooveeee their salsa dancing.
-We figured we’d give it a go (after copious amounts of tequila — for real, this was Scott’s one condition for getting on the dance floor with zero salsa experience... outside of chips and dip).
+We figured we’d give it a go, only after copious amounts of tequila — for real, this was Scott’s one condition for getting on the dance floor with zero salsa experience.
+That plus and chips and dip.

 It was so. much. fun.
-It seemed like the entire soccer stadium took the after party to a street nearby called La 70.
-We spent the evening with everyone else from the game just hanging out, dancing, and full on JAMMING to traditional Colombian music.
+It seemed like the entire soccer stadium took the after-party to a street nearby called La 70.
+We spent the evening with everyone else from the game just hanging out, dancing, and full-on JAMMING to traditional Colombian music.
 We didn’t understand a lick of it but we sure enjoyed watching and being a part of it.
-Man oh man they sang every single song like they haven’t heard it in 3 years.
+They sang every single song with so much enthusiasm, it was like they haven’t heard the song in 3 years.

 Here are 4 things we used ALL THE TIME for this part of the trip!

-1. Google Pixel 2: These are our phones and we got them specifically because of the camera.
-It's ridiculously good and captured almost all of the images in this post.
+- Google Pixel 2: These are our phones and we got them specifically because of the camera.
+It’s ridiculously good and captured almost all of the images in this blog post.

-2. Moment Lens: This is a wide angle lens attachment that connects to a case on our phones.
+- Moment Lens: This is a wide-angle lens attachment that connects to a case on our phones.
 We always have it with us, especially when we travel.
-It's a quick and easy way to add variety to your shots.
+It’s a quick and easy way to add variety to your shots.

-4. Wandrd 31L Backpacks: I said it up above but these are absolutely our favorite bags!
-We use them in our everyday as well as when we travel.
+- WANDRD PRVKE 31L Backpacks: I said it up above but these are our favorite backpacks!
+We use them for our everyday work as well as when we travel.
 They protect our gear, are super comfortable, and have an obnoxious amount of room without feeling bulky.